 👉 This ABG-style mix on Etsy is ideal.

 Temperature & Humidity

-They are tropical plants, and will do well in the higher temperatures usually found in a tropical terrarium, but they actually do great when they’re a bit cooler too.
+They are tropical plants and will do well in warmer temperatures, but they do great when they’re a bit cooler too.
+Hurrah!

 Varieties & Similar Plants